MHDP-Project/Call-Data-Sorting/README.md

-# Protocol for Audio Data Sorting
+# Butabika Call Center Audio Data Sorting Protocol

-**Butabika Hospital Call Center (PBX System)**
+## Description
+This repository documents the protocol used to **sort and label telephone call audio recordings** from the Butabika Hospital Call Center PBX system.

+The sorting process focuses on capturing **high-level, non-clinical metadata** from each call to structure the dataset for **future mental health research and clinical annotation**.
+No diagnostic decisions are made at this stage; labels reflect information **explicitly stated or reasonably inferred** from the audio.

 ---

-## Overview
-This repository documents the **audio data sorting protocol** used for telephone call recordings from **Butabika Hospital’s Call Center PBX system**.

-The protocol defines how **non-clinical, global audio metadata** is manually labeled to prepare call audio for **future clinical and research annotation**, particularly in mental health research.

-> ⚠️ **Important:** All sorting activities are conducted **exclusively on-site** within the PBX environment at Butabika Hospital.
-No data leaves the system.

----

-## Purpose
-- Organize raw PBX call recordings into a structured format
-- Capture global (non-clinical) call metadata
-- Enable downstream clinical annotation and research workflows

----

-## Scope
-- Applies to **WAV audio files** stored on the PBX system
-- Annotation is done **manually in Excel** by listening to each audio file
-- The following are **strictly prohibited**:
-  - Laptops
-  - USB drives
-  - External file transfers
-  - Internet-based sharing or syncing

-All work must remain within the **Butabika Call Center PBX desktop environment**.

----

-## Sorting Parameters
+## Labeled Parameters
-Each annotator labels the following parameters.
+Each audio file is reviewed manually and assigned the following metadata fields:
-The **FileName** column must contain the **exact audio file name**, copied directly from the folder.

 ### 1. FileName
-- Exact name of the audio file (no modification)
+The exact name of the audio file as stored on the PBX system.

 ---

 ### 2. CallerSex
-Perceived sex of the caller based on voice, self-identification, or statements made during the call.
+Perceived sex of the caller based on voice or self-identification.

-**Expected values:**
-- Male
-- Female
-- Unclear

-> Use **Unclear** if sex cannot be confidently determined (e.g., poor audio, child’s voice, no speech).
-> All *Unclear* cases must be briefly explained in the **Comment** column.
+**Values:**
+`Male`, `Female`, `Unclear`

 ---

 ### 3. CallerPurpose
-Primary reason for the call.
+The primary reason for the call.

-**Expected values:**
-- Related to mental health patient diagnosis
+**Values include:**
+- Mental health–related inquiry
 - Other health condition
-- Other query
-- Administrative inquiry (e.g., hospital procedures, admission rules)
+- Administrative inquiry
-- Appointment-related (e.g., scheduling, confirming reviews)
+- Appointment-related
-- Seeking services (e.g., treatment options, lab, referrals)
+- Seeking services
-- Other (must be clarified in **Comment**)
+- Other

 ---

 ### 4. CallerType
-Identifies who is making the call.
+Who is making the call.

-**Expected values:**
+**Values include:**
-- Patient (calling about their own condition)
+- Patient
-- Caretaker (parent, spouse, sibling, etc.)
+- Caretaker
-- Community member (concerned citizen reporting a case)
+- Community member
-- Healthcare provider (consultation or referral-related)
+- Healthcare provider
-- Institutional representative (school, church, NGO, workplace, etc.)
+- Institutional representative
-- Law enforcement (police or security services)
+- Law enforcement
 - Hospital staff (non-clinical)
 - Student / Intern applicant
 - Unknown

 ---

 ### 5. PatientStatus
-Indicates whether the person discussed is already in mental health care.

-**Expected values:**
+Care status of the person being discussed.

+**Values include:**
 - In care at a hospital
 - Under care elsewhere
 - Not under care
 - Referred for admission
 - Re-admission after defaulting
 - Unclear
-- Other (must be clarified in **Comment**)
+- Other

 ---

 ### 6. Language
-Dominant language spoken during the call.
+Dominant language(s) spoken during the call.

-**Expected values:**
+**Values include:**
 - Luganda
 - English
-- Luganda-English
+- Luganda–English
 - Runyankore
 - Lusoga
-- Luganda-Lusoga
-- Luganda-Runyankore
-- English-Runyankore
+- Mixed languages
 - Unclear
-- Other (specify actual language(s) in **Comment**)
+- Other

 ---

 ### 7. CallQuality
-Rates how clear and understandable the call is.

-**Scale (Likert):**
-- 1 – Very poor
-- 2 – Poor
-- 3 – Fair
-- 4 – Good
-- 5 – Excellent

-If quality is poor but the call is still understandable, annotation may continue.
-If the audio is too unclear, annotators should stop and explain in **Comment**.
+Overall clarity of the call audio.

+**Scale:**
+1 (Very poor) → 5 (Excellent)

 ---

 ### 8. Diagnosis / Symptoms
-Captures any diagnosis mentioned or symptoms described.
+Any diagnosis mentioned or symptoms described during the call.

 **Format:**
-- Comma-separated list of diagnoses and/or symptoms
+Comma-separated list of diagnoses and/or symptoms.

-This may include inferred conditions based on medication or symptom descriptions.

 ---

 ### 9. ReasonNotLabeled
-Filled **only if the call cannot be labeled at all**.
+Used only when a call cannot be labeled.

-**Expected values:**
+**Values include:**
-- No recording (silent or empty file)
+- No recording
-- System testing (test call, no meaningful content)
+- System testing
-- Very short call (under ~3–5 seconds)
+- Very short call
-- Poor audio quality (too noisy or distorted)
+- Poor audio quality

 ---

-## Folder Structure and Setup

-### Folder Setup (by PBX Engineer)
-For each annotator (e.g., *Ruth Neumbe*):
+## Notes
+This protocol supports **dataset structuring and quality control** and is intended to enable downstream annotation, analysis, and modeling in low-resource mental health research contexts.